Why stay at boring, run-of-the-mill hotels when there is a world of creative, quirky accommodations out there?

 The dark, mysterious ROOM by an artist, Antony Gormley, is an art concept and a 5-star hotel suite in one.
 It's a silent retreat located on a quiet Mayfair square in London.

-One of the most elegant hotels in London offers a time travel ticket to the old-world luxury.
+One of the most elegant hotels in London offers a time travel ticket to old-world luxury.

 If you’re bored of waking up to the same view for your entire holiday, the Rotel tour might be the answer.

-By day you’ll be touring the place of your choice in the coach, and by night you’ll sleep in a comfortable room in the rear.
-Win-win!
+By day, you’ll tour the place of your choice in the coach, and by night, you’ll sleep in a comfortable room in the rear.
+It's a win-win!
+And by comfortable, we mean a capsule hotel-style private pod.

-The travel pioneer company offers once-in-a-lifetime trips to Europe, Africa, South America, the Middle East, and Asia.
+Rotel Tours, the pioneer travel company, offers once-in-a-lifetime trips to Europe, Africa, South America, the Middle East, and Asia.

-It might not be flying high anymore, but the views are still breathtaking!
+It might not fly high anymore, but the views are still breathtaking!
+For more airplane hotels, click here.

 The interior of the Boeing airplane was stripped of the original parts and fitted with wooden panels all around.